MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 6. If you are sending documents as attachments, mark to set a maximum file size limit for attached documents sent to the vendors and enter the file size.
-If this field is unmarked, there isn’t a size limit.
+If this field is unmarked, there isn't a size limit.

 7. Mark the documents you want to send in e-mail.
-If a document is unmarked, it can’t be sent in e-mail.
+If a document is unmarked, it can't be sent in e-mail.
 The documents available to send depend on the documents you selected in the Purchasing E-mail Setup window.
 To select all documents, mark the Enable option.

 8. Enter or select the message ID to use with the document type.
-If you didn’t select a message ID for the document type in the Purchasing E-mail Setup window, the Message ID field is blank.
-A message ID isn’t required when sending documents in e-mail.
+If you didn't select a message ID for the document type in the Purchasing E-mail Setup window, the Message ID field is blank.
+A message ID isn't required when sending documents in e-mail.

 9. Mark the file format or formats to send the documents in as attachments.
 The